 8. Local, state and federal Governments must budget adequately for the treatment of those who do not have insurance coverage or are below the poverty line and on Medicaid.
 Each year, local and state funds are depleted by April or May, leaving addicts uncovered and at risk and treatment facilities financially drained.

 9. There should be a five-year minimum sentence for selling heroin.

-10. When insurance companies cover needed treatment for policy holders, and federal, state and local governments adequately fund the treatment of those who are uninsured, law enforcement could facilitate the treatment of addicts who suffer an overdose or are caught purchasing or in possession of heroin.
+10. When insurance companies cover needed treatment for policy holders, and federal, state and local governments adequately fund the treatment of those who are uninsured, law enforcement and drug courts could facilitate the treatment of addicts who suffer an overdose or are caught purchasing or in possession of heroin.
 Then, open air markets like Kensington could be shut down.

 11. Internet sales of fentanyl and opioids must be stopped.

 12. Patients who disrupt the treatment of others or refuse to participate in supervised treatment, should be sentenced to a year in a prison where drug treatment is available.

 13. Every prison should have an excellent drug treatment program.

 Since most convicts will be released, it would be better for everyone if they were clean, sober and not craving a high when they were returned to society.